rajen-shres/cobalt/docs/testing_overview.rst

 Automated Testing
 -----------------

-There are three types of automated tests used:
+There are two basic types of automated tests used:

-* UI - we use Pylenium (front end to Selenium) to test through the web page
+* Selenium is used to test through the web page
-* Client - we test through client objects to simulate logged in users
+* We also use the Django test client, along with direct model access and Forms to do functional testing.

-* Model - we create and manipulate objects through the model interfaces
+Both approaches are used together, so a we might use Selenium to create something and then access the model directly to confirm it was successful.

 Performance Testing
 -------------------